 The coldest place on earth is in the East Antarctic Plateau, but not at the highest peak.
 Rather, the coldest spots develop just donwhill from a ridge that runs from Dome A to Dome Fuji.
 Data from NASA-USGS Landsat 8 satellite, and NASA's MODIS sensor on the Aqua satellite.

 separation of the LDCM satellite from the Centaur upper stage of the Atlas-V rocket.
 The Landsat Data Continuity Mission launched into space on February 11, 2013, from Vandenberg Air Force Base and is a joint program managed by NASA and the USGS.

-This is an image depicting the timeline of the Landsat program, from Landsat 1, which launched in 1972, through Landsat 9, currently being built.
-The darker line for Landsat 7 indicates the collection of data without the Scan-Line Corrector.
-The darker lines for Landsat 4 and Landsat 5 indicate problems that arose after launch with data collection or transmission.
-The hash lines for Landsats 7-9 indicate the uncertain lifespan of the satellites.
+Animation of the timeline of the Landsat program, from Landsat 1, which launched in 1972, through Landsat 9, currently being built.
+The hashed lines for Landsats 7-9 indicate the uncertain lifespan of the satellites.
 Landsat 6 failed to reach orbit on launch.

 Please give credit for this item to: NASA's Goddard Space Flight Center except for the items listed under Ted Scambos, which are credited to NASA's Goddard Space Flight Center based on data from the National Snow and Ice Data Center.